 Coping and supportBy Mayo Clinic staff

-Living with a liver hemangioma, even a small, dormant one, can be unsettling at first.
+Learning that you have a liver hemangioma — even a small, dormant one — can be unsettling at first.
 You may be worried about whether your liver hemangioma is growing or whether it will cause complications in the future.
 With time, you may adjust to living with a liver hemangioma.
 Until you find your own ways of coping, consider trying to:

 - Learn about liver hemangioma.
 Write down questions to ask your doctor at your next appointment.
-Also ask about good sources of information that your doctor recommends.
+Also ask recommendations for good sources of information.

 - Know the signs and symptoms of a growing liver hemangioma.
 Ask your doctor about what signs and symptoms may indicate that your liver hemangioma is growing or causing complications.
 Signs and symptoms might include persistent pain in the upper right area of your abdomen, nausea and vomiting.
 Ask your doctor which symptoms should prompt you to make an appointment for a checkup.